oauth-wg/oauth-selective-disclosure-jwt/main.md

 ```

 Important: As described above, hash digests are calculated over the JSON literal
-formed by serializing an object containing the salt, the claim value, and
+formed by serializing an object containing the random value, the claim value, and
 optionally the claim name.
 This ensures that issuer and verifier use the same
 input to their hash functions and avoids issues with canonicalization of JSON
 values that would lead to different hash digests.
 The SVC therefore maps claim